What is in a Journal Entry?

 These settings for your journal provide a few final pieces of information and reporting.

 Class Tracking: Apply a class to the entire journal in QuickBooks.
-This is a great way to identify journals from different sales channels that are going through the same payment processor.
+This is a great way to identify journals from different sales channels that are going through the same payment gateway .

 Customer: Assign a customer to the journal entry.
 Sometimes used in place of class tracking.
 For example, Shopify Customer.